volodymyrhudyma/blog/content/blog/2020-05-05-javascript-built-in-arrays-methods.md

 *does not change the original array*

-Checks if any of array elements meet the specified criteria.
+Checks if any of the array elements meet the specified criteria.
 Returns `true` if finds at least one match, otherwise returns `false`:

 ```javascript
 const numbers = [0, 1, 2, 5, 8, 10];